List of awards and nominations received by Deadmau5: Beatport Music Awards

+Berlin Music Video Awards

+The Berlin Music Video Awards is an international music festival that promotes the art of music videos.

 DJ Awards

 The DJ Awards organizes the annual electronic music DJ awards event it is the only international ceremony for DJs and also the oldest, the awards are held once a year at Pacha club in Ibiza Spain it is one of the most important accolades an artist can win or be honoured by.

 Zimmerman has won the Best International DJ Award 2010 and the Best Electro House DJ Award three times.